Dmitrij Jaškin: Playing career

 Jaškin as a free agent from the Capitals, opted to pause his NHL career and returned to Russia in signing a one-year deal with HC Dynamo Moscow of the KHL on 22 August 2019.
 Making his KHL debut in the 2019–20 season and benefiting from an increased role with Dynamo, Jaškin was leaned on offensively recording 63 points in 58 regular season games.
 His 31 goals set a new franchise single KHL season record and he was signed to an improved two-year contract extension on 17 April 2020.

-After two highly productive seasons with HC Dynamo Moscow, Jaškin returned to North America as a free agent, agreeing to a lucurative one-year, $3.2 million contract with the Arizona Coyotes on July 28, 2021.
+After two highly productive seasons with HC Dynamo Moscow, Jaškin returned to North America as a free agent, agreeing to a lucrative one-year, $3.2 million contract with the Arizona Coyotes on July 28, 2021.
 Jaškin continued to struggle to make an impact at the NHL level with a poorly performing Coyotes team.
 Through his first 12 games, he registered a single assist before suffering an injury in a game against the Nashville Predators on November 13.
 Following an illegal hit by Predators defenseman Mark Borowiecki, he was expected to be out of action long-term and was placed on the injured reserve.
 Ultimately Jaškin did not appear in another game with the Coyotes.

 As a free agent, Jaškin returned to the KHL and was signed to a one-year contract after his rights were traded from Dynamo Moscow to SKA Saint Petersburg on 25 July 2022.
+Named as team captain for the 2022–23 season, Jaškin returned to his previous goal scoring form, leading the league with 40 goals and in points across the regular and post-season.

+On 7 June 2023, Jaškin as the top tier free agent of the league was signed to a three-year contract with SKA competitor club, Ak Bars Kazan.